 Results: 43 patients (M=17, F=26; mean age 47.5y) with neurogenic voiding dysfunction were evaluated for SNM.
-Neurologic diagnoses were: multiple sclerosis=5, CVA=6, Parkinson's disease =1, Cerebral Palsy=2, traumatic brain injury=1, spinal cord injury =22, other=6.
-Urodynamic diagnoses were: retention (R) =18, urge urinary incontinence (UUI) =19, UUI+R =5, urgency-frequency (U-F) =1.
-Of those patients tested, 29/43 (G%) had permanent generator placement (R=61%, UUI=68%, UUI+R=80%, U-F=100%).
-Of those implanted, 7 failed to have a good response, 3 patients had devices removed, and 4 patients fell and broke leads, resulting in loss of efficacy.
-Success rate in this group was seen in 15/29 (52%) of patients (mean follow-up 19 months).
+Neurologic diagnoses were: multiple dysfunction were evaluated for SNM.
+Neurologic diagnoses were: multiple sclerosis=5, CVA=6, Parkinson's disease =1, Cerebral Palsy=2, traumatic brain injury=1, spinal cord injury=22, other=6.
+Urodynamic diagnoses were: retention (R) =18, urge urinary incontinence (UUI) =19, UUI+R =5, urgency-frequency (U-F)=1.
+Of those patients tested, 29/43 (67%) had permanent generator placement (R=61%, UUI=68%, UUI+R=80%, U-F=100%).
+Of those implanted, 7 failed to have a good response, 3 patients had devices removed, and 4 patients fell and broke leads, good response, partition and even from the partition of the factors and a partition of the factors and the factors are in this group was seen in 15/29 (52%) of patients (mean follow-up 19 months).

-Conclusions: Neurogenic voiding dysfunction can be successfully treated with SNM.
+Conclusions: Neurogenic voiding dysfunction can be successfully treated with SNM